substack/vector-text-atlas/readme.md

 * `opts.data` - set character mesh data
 * `opts.attributes` - an object mapping per-vertex attributes to types
+* `opts.canvas` - canvas constructor or instance. required to add strings in non-web environment
+* `opts.vtext` - use `require('vectorize-text')`. required to add strings
+* `opts.cdt` - use `require('cdt2d')`. required to add strings

+If you do not need to add strings with `vt.add()` in the browser because you have foreknowledge to generate the character set ahead of time offline, you don't need to specify `opts.vtext` nor `opts.cdt`.

 Attributes are set for each vertex and can be set when specifying a string in `fill()` or `stroke()`.
 Attribute types are: